alexfernandez/alexfernandez.github.io/2023/job-search.md

 1. Train like crazy for the jobs you are looking for.
 1. Learn from your mistakes and move on.
 1. Decisions are subjective; but they should take objective facts into consideration.
-1. Always look for the people that referred you.
+1. Always take care of the people that referred you.
 1. Looking for a job is stressful.

+We will now see each in context.

 ## 👷 Yes, but What Job?